If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

 Embed survey links for self-paced training

-With self-paced training, the situation is different as there’s no instructor to guide your learners and encourage them to provide feedback.
+With self-paced training courses, the situation is different as there’s no instructor to guide your learners and encourage them to provide feedback.
 In this case, you rely solely on the design and delivery of your feedback forms to get responses.
 Embedding feedback questions throughout the content — along with some persuasive messaging — will make it an organic part of the learning experience and not something that can be easily skipped or missed.

 Email survey links for follow-up feedback

-Similarly, when emailing follow-up surveys, thought needs to go into the subject line and the content in the email itself to trigger the learner to click on the survey link and offer their feedback.
+To get better response rates on follow-up emails, you need to be strategic with both the subject line and the email body to trigger the learner to click on the survey link and offer their feedback.
 For the subject line, use phrases such as “Your recent training” or “The [course name] course you recently attended”.
 By making it clear the email relates to them they’ll be curious to open it, but don’t mention feedback in the subject line.
-The body of the email should introduce the importance of providing follow-up feedback, and the key is to replicate what the instructor would do face-to-face, by sharing all the same sentiments in the form of text.

 Getting your instructors on board